Anders Lindegaard: 2011–12 season

-On 14 September, Lindegaard made his first UEFA Champions League start for United against Portuguese side Benfica.
+On 14 September 2011, Lindegaard made his first UEFA Champions League start for United against Portuguese side Benfica.
 The match ended in a 1–1 draw with Lindegaard winning critical acclaim for his performance.
 Sir Alex Ferguson, however, still decided to continue with first-choice keeper David de Gea for the next match in the Premier League against Chelsea.
 Asked about challenging for the first-team spot, Lindegaard said, "What answer do you expect to that question?
 I've said a thousand times before I'm not here to pick my nose."
 On 18 October, Lindegaard was handed his second Champions League start for United.
 He played against Oțelul Galați, with the match ending in a 2–0 win for United, earning them their first Champions League group stage victory.

 On 1 October 2011, Lindegaard made his Premier League debut for United against Norwich City in a 2–0 win at Old Trafford.
 He continued his run of clean sheets in his next four appearances in the Premier League, which included a 1–0 home win against Sunderland on 5 November, a 1–0 away win against Aston Villa on 3 December, a 5–0 away win at Fulham on 21 December and a 5–0 home win against Wigan Athletic in United's Boxing day fixture.
 His run of clean sheets in the league finally ended on 4 January away to Newcastle United when he was beaten three times in a game that United lost 3–0.
-A week later, on 8 January, Lindegaard played his biggest game for Manchester United so far, a 3–2 win against Manchester City in the FA Cup.
+A week later, on 8 January 2012, Lindegaard played his biggest game for Manchester United, a 3–2 win against Manchester City in the FA Cup.
 He was chosen again for the starting line-up the following week when United beat Bolton Wanderers 3–0.
-On 30 January 2012, he damaged ankle ligaments in training, forcing him to miss the game against Stoke City the next day, along with the unwell first-choice David de Gea, meaning youngster Ben Amos played goal.
+On 30 January 2012, he damaged his ankle ligaments in training, forcing him to miss the game against Stoke City the next day, along with the unwell first-choice David de Gea, meaning youngster Ben Amos played goal.
 Later in the week, Sir Alex Ferguson revealed Lindegaard would miss the next four to five weeks and would not be expected back until the home game with West Bromwich Albion.

 On 3 August 2012, Lindegaard signed a new four-year contract with United, keeping him at the club until June 2016.
 He also took the number 13 jersey made vacant by the departure of Park Ji-sung, who had left the club for Queens Park Rangers.